arenaxr/arena-py/README.md

   * **rotation** - a quad (x, y, z, w) rotation in quaternions
 ### handle_events
 After synchronously drawing objects to the scene, it is necessary to start a loop to listen to and handle network events and call the callback function (specified at `init()` time)
+### flush_events
+Empty out the buffer of sent/received network events; call this from main thread rather than sleep() or during loops.
 ### callback
 The data passed to the ARENA callback function is a JSON string best interpreted with `json.loads()` which turns it into a dictionary.
 These messages are the full contents of all MQTT messages pertaining to the scene, as specified in https://github.com/conix-center/ARENA-core.
 Most of them may not be of interest, and should be filtered to just events, with code like:
 ```